Lexito06/Lexito06/README.md

 I like to eat kiwis and program while listening to music

 * 🌍  I'm based in Spain
-* 🧠  I'm learning how to find a gf
+* 🧠  I'm learning D.A.W
 * ⚡  I secretly train pigeons

 ### Skills